konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 * add "rank" to univariate statistics (order of means) and frequencies (order of relative frequency of lowest category, only if all variables have the same categories)
 * add standard error of means to output of differences in means
 * create an automated test suite for a wider range of published trustful coefficients from known data (PIRLS, PISA school level, ...) that conducts realistic workflows
+* refactoring of data table creation and management

 # Would-be-nice-but-hard-to-implement
 * implement variable display name to hide away regex in PVs